slatedocs/slate/source/includes/stackpath/_workloads.md

  Optional | &nbsp;
  ------- | -----------
   `slug`<br/>*string* | A workload's programmatic name.
 Workload slugs are used to build its instances names.
 If not provided, defaults to workload's name.
+It must not exceed 18 characters.
  `addAnyCastIpAddress`<br/>*boolean* | Option to AnyCast IP Address.
   `publicPort`<br/>*string* | A single port, such as 80 or a port range, such as 1024-65535 for which a network policy rule will be created for the workload.
  `publicPortSrc`<br/>*string* | A subnet that will define all the IPs allowed by the network policy rule.